Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-chain-of-food/the-suffocating-skybread/chapter-2.md

 He studied the result: it looked like _guayn_.

-He smelled the result: it smelled like _guayn_.
+He sniffed the result: it smelled like _guayn_.

-He dropped the flask in his surprise and excitement.
+He dropped the flask in his excitement.
 Bilara woke up just in time to catch it.

 "Bitz, stay calm, think about this.
 The invention could change the world but also---"

 "Commander!
-Commander!" screamed Bitz, as he ran from the lab and woke up the entire army camp.
+Commander!" screamed Bitz as he ran from the lab and woke up camp.